VirtualFlyBrain/VFB2/content/en/blog/_index.md

 ---

-This is the **blog** section.
-It has two categories: News and Releases.
+This is this section we list all the latest news and released data.